houi51899/github1/README.md

  In the beginning,let's "cd" to get in the directory where the files there you want to upload and update

-- initiate a git in this folder.
+- initiate a git in this folder

 $git init

 - address this folder to the project in Github(replace the address with your address in github)